 Your pediatrician will likely suggest seeing a speech therapist for an evaluation.
 Pediatricians often have a list of speech therapy companies they recommend.
 If you’re using health insurance to cover speech therapy, it’s likely that your insurance will need a written referral from your pediatrician.
 So talking with your child’s doctor first makes sense.

 Some pediatricians will suggest a “wait and see” approach.
 But knowing how important early intervention is, it’s usually best to have an evaluation as soon as possible.
-If your child is evaluated and doesn’t need services, you’ll have peace of mind.
+Think about it like this: If your child is evaluated and doesn’t need services, you’ll have peace of mind.
 And if they do need speech therapy, you’ll know they began treatment as soon as they could.
+There's everything to gain, and nothing to lose!

-Speech therapy can help with a language delay
+How does speech therapy help with a language delay?

 How long speech therapy takes is unique to each child and family.
 Improvement happens a little at a time, not overnight.
 Language development is complex.
-There are many milestones along the way, before saying a first word or first sentence.
+There are many milestones that come before a child says their first word or their first sentence.
 Your speech therapist will point out the new skills your child is gaining that you may not even notice!